mod-cpp/ms-pacman/test/exercises/37_exercises.md

 ## Exercise 370

-Use a structured binding to "unpack" the animation parameter and extract out the posistion into a variable called pos.
+Use a structured binding to "unpack" the animation parameter and extract out the position into a variable called pos.
 What should we do with the other member?

 ```cpp